norepimorphism/regent/README.md

 [![docs.rs](https://docs.rs/regent/badge.svg)][docs]
 [![MPL-2.0 license](https://img.shields.io/github/license/norepimorphism/regent)](./LICENSE)

-> **⚠️ NOTICE: This README is Under Construction**
->
+> **Warning**
-> This README is incomplete and describes a version of Regent which is not yet available on crates.io.
+> This README is incomplete and describes a version of Regent which is not yet available on crates.io (and which differs quite significantly from the version most recently published).

 *Regent* is an ecosystem of [Rust] crates for making bitfield structures.
-The sole API is the attribute macro `#[bitwise]`, which generates a struct of tightly packed, arbitrarily wide fields with accompanying constructors and accessor methods.
+The sole API is the attribute macro `#[bitwise]`, which generates a struct of bit-packed, arbitrary-width fields with accompanying constructors and accessor functions.

 [Rust]: https://www.rust-lang.org/

 ## Features

 - `#![no_std]`
+- Bitfields can be unsigned integers, `bool`s, unit-only enums, other `#[bitwise]` structs, or tuples or arrays of those types
 - Associated functions are `const fn` wherever possible
+- Conversion routines and limited type reflection for `#[bitwise]` structs are provided by the `Bitwise` trait
 - No [leaky abstractions]&mdash;`#[bitwise]` does not pollute the call-site scope with items that expose implementation details (like `mod __private`)
 - Minimum supported Rust version (MSRV) is [1.67.0]